-How to Clean a Washable Hookah Hose
+How To Clean A Washable Hookah Hose

 A main ingredient of a great hookah smoking session is a freshly cleaned hookah hose.
 Here we present easy step-by-step instructions on how to clean a washable hookah hose for the most excellent of smokes!

-Step 2: Lemon Juice is your friend!
 We've found that a squeeze of lemon juice mixed with the water is great for neutralizing any odors, as well as giving off a "fresh" scent to your hose.
 We've also heard a pinch of baking soda helps as well.
 You can also add a squeeze of natural cleaning solution such as Bling!

-Step 3: Swish!
 You're going to want to swish around the water/lemon juice mixture, much like your dentist makes you swish fluoride.
 Plug up the ends of the hose with your thumbs to prevent spillage, and do this for at a good solid minute at least.
 Pour the water back into the sink and repeat this step as many times as necessary, depending on how dirty the hose is.

 Alternatively, you can also blow air in through one side of your hose to push any excess moisture out through the other end, though this method may take a bit longer than the centrifugal force method listed above.
 Either way, it's still a good idea to allow your hose to hang dry after either one of these methods!

 Once the hose is dry, reconnect your mouth tip to the hose and you're ready to fire up that hookah!
-Happy smoking!